Monthly Oil Statistics

-Provisional monthly data on oil products.
+Provisional monthly data on oil deliveries into Ireland's market.
 Review what has been delivered into Ireland's market.
 This data supplements the definitive annual data in SEAI's Energy Balance and Energy in Ireland report.

 You can use the "quick links" on the left of this page to jump to specific data panels, or to learn more about how to interact with the monthly data panels (and their role, value, and provenance).